 There are so many ways for us to connect with our parents, students and teachers by creating and sharing our celebrations of learning virtually!
 In order for us to design engaging programmes for our communities in #rvsed, we recommend a workflow that invites home-made videos from the community, such as speeches, presentations, addresses, testimonials & performances, then assembling the content into a video programme, and sharing the virtual celebration on school YouTube Channels and social media.

 Produce & Share Your RockyTalks!

-Every year, Rocky View Schools classrooms share their learning stories through RockyTalks, and this year of Learning From Home will be no exception!
-In June 2020, the Rocky View Schools YouTube Channel will host presentations from all over the #rvsed community, from teachers and students in every grade, from every corner of the district and share them publicly in the RockyTalks 2020 Online Exhibition!
-This year, RVS Teachers can share their YouTube playlists of RockyTalks videos that their students created at HOME, in any subject or format including speeches, essays, position papers, opinions & editorials, learning stories, numeracy/literacy/design, Arts & CTS, creative writing, poetry & spoken word, and more!
-Follow the Production & Practice Guides to share your students' presentations on your channel!
+Every year, Rocky View Schools classrooms share their learning stories through RockyTalks, exhibited on the Rocky View Schools YouTube Channel which hosts presentations from all over the #rvsed community, from teachers and students in every grade, from every corner of the district, sharing them publicly in the RockyTalks Online Gallery!
+RVS Teachers can share their YouTube playlists of RockyTalks videos that their students have created in any subject or format including speeches, essays, position papers, opinions & editorials, learning stories, numeracy/literacy/design, Arts & CTS, creative writing, poetry & spoken word, and more!
+Follow the Production & Practice Guides to share your students' creativity!

 The Production Process

 Begin with the end in mind, and ensure that the AF144-A Consent Form is on file for each student.
 Then engage in the Creative Process with cycles of drafting, feedback, critique and formative assessment to accompany your students’ inquiry & study in any subject or grade level.
 Presentation scripts created in Google Docs can be submitted as Google Classroom assignments for review.
 It’s always helpful to share with your students one or more teacher and student exemplars of the project in which they are engaged.